davidedc/Minimal-2D-Js-Software-Renderer/tests/High-Level-SW-Renderer-Tests-How-To-Rename.md

 ### Step 3: Update the HTML Test Harnesses

-Finally, you must update the `<script>` tags in the HTML files that load the test cases.
+You must update the `<script>` tags in the HTML files that load the test cases.
 There are two primary files to check:

 *   `tests/browser-tests/high-level-tests.html` (for visual tests)
 *   `tests/browser-tests/performance-tests.html` (for performance tests)